fjb2020/PiwigoPublish-lrc-plugin/README.md

 ## CAUTION

 The plugin does not currently support concurrent operations - so please do not attempt to carry out an operation in the plugin if another is running.
-This is most likely if in the middle of a large publishing operation you wish to say create/change/delete an album.
-The plugin is likely to crash with un-predicatable consequences if this is attempted.
+For example, if in the middle of a large publishing operation you wish to say create/change/delete an album - the plugin is likely to crash with un-predicatable consequences if this is attempted.

 ## The following functionality is under development: